A Light for Attracting Attention: Reception

-On Metacritic, A Light for Attracting Attention has a score of 86 out of 100 based on 23 reviews from critics, indicating "universal acclaim".
+On Metacritic, A Light for Attracting Attention has a score of 86 out of 100 based on 24 reviews from critics, indicating "universal acclaim".
 Pitchfork awarded it their "best new music" accolade, with the critic Ryan Dombal writing that it was "instantly, unmistakably the best album yet by a Radiohead side project".
 In June 2022, Spin named A Light for Attracting Attention the best album of the year so far.
 The critic Zach Schonfeld wrote that its best moments equalled any of Yorke and Greenwood's work since the 2007 Radiohead album In Rainbows, and that "it almost makes you want to send Radiohead's other three members a sympathy card".
 In the Guardian, Alexis Petridis named it album of the week, writing that it "may not be head-spinningly different, but is still exceptional".

-Uncut named it the best album of the year.
-Rough Trade named it the best album of the year in their US ranking and the second best album of the year in their UK rating.

 A Light for Attracting Attention initially reached number 19 on the UK Albums Chart.
 After its retail release a month later, it reached number five.
+Uncut named A Light for Attracting Attention the best album of the year.
+Rough Trade named it the best of the year in their US ranking and the second-best in their UK rating.
+At the 2023 Libera Awards, it was nominated for Record of the Year.